gaphor/gaphor.github.io/_posts/2020-11-27-simple-services-in-python.md

 this early in the project.

-For those of us that build applications in Python, extensibility is like a walk in the part.
+For those of us that build applications in Python, extensibility is like a walk in the park.
 It's part of the Python ecosystem, thanks to [entry points](https://packaging.python.org/specifications/entry-points/).

 <!--break-->